 Did you know there was a difference?
 Merry-go-Rounds or Round-a-bouts as they are called in the United Kingdom, revolve Clock-wise as they do in the rest of Europe.
-Here in the U.S.A. our carousels (derivatives: French carrousel and Italian garosello) turn counter-clockwise.
+Here in the U.S.A. our carousels (etymological derivatives: French carrousel and Italian garosello) turn counter-clockwise.

 In either case, they charm their riders by revolving (one way or the other) about a center housing, boasting a platform endowed with graceful galloping horses and perhaps strolling lions, tigers, bears, zebras or even pigs.
-Some may include mythological dragons and unicorns. (continued at bottom of this page)
+(Read more: continued below images).

 Who doesn’t remember racing to the mount that would rise and fall to the calliope music.
 If that carousel had brass rings you tried to capture a mount from where you might reach a ring.
 If you were an experienced horse-person, you mounted from the near side (horse’s left) of your steed.
 Some of the animals were stationary as were some benches and later, an occasional mini auto or airplane.
 Those were great for the parents with babies but not for the older child.